JasonCrowe/Commerce_Hub/README.md

 # Commerce_Hub
-Update inventory dates as a batch process
+Update inventory dates as a batch process using python and selenium.